calypso-lang/calypso/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 > # :warning: WARNING :warning:
 > This is currently just a hodgepodge of parts that work and others that don't.
-DO NOT ASSUME **ANY** OF THISE CODE IS RELIABLE OR READY FOR PRODUCTION IN ANY WAY!
+DO NOT ASSUME **ANY** OF THISE CODE IS RELIABLE OR READY FOR PRODUCTION IN ANY WAY UNLESS OTHERWISE SPECIFIED!

 Calypso is a general-purpose scripting language focused on flexibility but simplicity.
 It's written in Rust and is currently very work-in-progress.

+## Compatibility

+The MSRV (Minimum Supported Rust Version) is currently Rust 1.48.0.

+Calypso is developed and tested on these platforms:
+- Arch Linux
+- I'd hope there's more in the future...but I don't currently have the infra to test those :(

 ## License